-Students in the Summer Translation Program in the Department of World Languages and Literatures take the following two classes and are considered full-time students at Western Michigan University for the duration of the program.
-The classes will meet a total of 17 contact hours per week.
+Students in the Summer Translation Program in the Department of World Languages and Literatures will take the following two classes and will be considered full-time students at Western Michigan University for the duration of the program.
+The classes will meet a total of 17 contact hours per week with approximately 15 to 20 students in each class.

 The two courses have been designed as a set and cannot be taken alone.